ZZ Top: First decade of success and signature sound (1973–1982)

-Eliminator, Afterburner, and Recycler (1983–1991)
+Eliminator (1983)

-Gibbons pushed the band into a more modern direction for Eliminator, released in March 1983.
-The album featured two Top-40 singles ("Gimme All Your Lovin'" and "Legs"), and two additional Top Rock hits ("Got Me Under Pressure" and "Sharp Dressed Man"), with the extended dance mix of "Legs" peaking at number 13 on the Club Play Singles chart.
-The album became a critical and commercial success, selling more than 10 million copies while peaking at No. 9 in the U.S. Billboard pop charts.
-It is the only ZZ Top album to reach Diamond status in the US.
+Gibbons pushed ZZ Top in a more modern direction for Eliminator, released in March 1983.
+It featured two top-40 singles ("Gimme All Your Lovin'" and "Legs"), and two additional Top Rock hits ("Got Me Under Pressure" and "Sharp Dressed Man"), with the extended dance mix of "Legs" peaking at number 13 on the Club Play Singles chart.
+The album became a critical and commercial success, selling more than 10 million copies and reaching number 9 in the U.S. Billboard pop charts.
+It is the only ZZ Top album to be certified diamond.

 Several music videos from the album were in regular rotation on MTV, attracting many new fans.
 The band won their first MTV Video Music Awards in the categories of Best Group Video for "Legs", and Best Direction for "Sharp Dressed Man".
-The music videos were included in their Greatest Hits video, which was later released on DVD and quickly went multi-platinum.
+The music videos were included in their Greatest Hits video, which was later released on DVD and quickly went multiplatinum.

-Eliminator retained Gibbons's signature guitar style while adding elements of new wave music; electronic band Depeche Mode have been cited as an influence on the album.
+Eliminator retained Gibbons's signature guitar style, while adding elements of new wave music; the electronic band Depeche Mode was cited as an influence.
 To compose the songs, Gibbons worked closely with live-in engineer Linden Hudson at the band's rehearsal studio in Texas, setting a faster tempo with drum machines and synthesizers.
-The main recording sessions were once again supervised in Memphis by Terry Manning who collaborated with Gibbons to replace much of the contributions from Hill and Beard.
-Singer Jimi Jamison joined Manning to provide backing vocals for the album.
+The main recording sessions were again supervised in Memphis by Terry Manning, who collaborated with Gibbons to replace many of the contributions from Hill and Beard.
+Jimi Jamison joined Manning to provide backing vocals with Billy Gibbons even referring to him as the fourth member of the band.
+Jamison also provided backing vocals in the following albums Afterburner and Recycler.

 Stage manager David Blayney described how Hudson co-wrote much of the material on the album without receiving credit.
 The band recorded Hudson's song "Thug" without permission, finally paying him $600,000 in 1986 after he proved in court he held the copyright.
+The band had previously used other people's work without credit; for instance, in 1972 ZZ Top claimed sole writing credit for the hit song "Francine" from the album Rio Grande Mud, cutting out two co-writers, Steve Perron and Kenny Cordray.
+Hudson's extensive contributions to the song "Groovy Little Hippie Pad" went uncredited in 1981 for the album El Loco.